StefanGrimminck/go/102_advanced_go.md

 ```
 Only thing left is to activate some layers.
 Open the .spacemacs file in the .emacs.d folder or press `SPC f e d` in Emacs.
-Look for `dotspacemacs-configuration-layers` and un-comment `auto-completion` and `syntax-chacking`.
+Look for `dotspacemacs-configuration-layers` and un-comment `auto-completion` and `syntax-checking`.
 You're probably set up now.
 Reboot your machine to make sure everything is loaded property.

 If the autocompletion isn't working, you need to enable auto-complete-mode.